-Kinetic Oscillation Stimulation, K.O.S., was originally developed to treat chronic rhinitis - what is commonly called nasal congestion.
+Kinetic Oscillation Stimulation, K.O.S., was originally developed to treat chronic rhinitis – what is commonly called nasal congestion.
 During the years that K.O.S. was tested and studied, several patients reported that their migraine symptoms ceased or subsided after being treated for rhinitis.
-This is now the subject of a study which is expected to be completed around the turn 2020/2021.
+This is now the subject of a study which is expected to be completed during 2022.

 The treatment is performed by inserting a balloon catheter into one nostril at a time, inflating the balloon and making it vibrate at a specific frequency.
 This goes on for ten minutes per nostril.

 The clinical benefit of using K.O.S to treat chronic rhinitis is proven and well-supported in research.
 The treatment is in use in several countries, and the number of clinics using K.O.S. is increasing.
 A comprehensive study is currently being conducted at 13 clinics and with approximately 300 patients.
 An interim analysis of the rhinitis study was performed, during the fall of 2020, which indicated a too low probability to reach a conclusive result.
 Hence, the inclusion of further patients was halted for ethical and cost reasons.
 Howver, the study contiues with follow-up for 12 months of the patients already enrolled.

 In 2020, the University of Amsterdam published a study which analyzed data from an older study, carried out in 2013-2014, and which concluded that K.O.S. treatment has a significantly better effect on patients than placebo treatment.
 This confirms our view that the rhinitis market for K.O.S. has great potential.